bigdataviewer/bigdataviewer-playground/readme.md

+# THIS REPOSITORY IS IN ACTIVE DEVELOPMENT.
+ITS API IS NOT STABLE.
+ACTIVATING ITS UPDATE SITE CAN BREAK THE FUNCTIONALITIES OF OTHER UPDATE SITES (BigSticher)

-## BDV playground / toolbox / actions
+## BDV playground / toolbox / actions [WIP]

 [![Gitter](https://badges.gitter.im/bigdataviewer-playground/community.svg)](https://gitter.im/bigdataviewer-playground/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)